Season One, Episode Fourteen: “That Damn Donna Reed”

 BABETTE: We got a kitchen full of food, and Morey just got cable, so you can watch those four girls talking dirty if you want to.

-Sex and the City is a US romantic comedy-drama series that aired on HBO from 1998 to 2004.
-“It is an adaptation of Candace Bushnell’s newspaper column and 1996 book anthology of the same name. … Set and filmed in New York City, the show follows the lives of a group of four women–three in their mid-thirties and one in her forties–who, despite their different natures and ever-changing sex lives, remain inseparable and confide in each other. … The series had multiple continuing storylines that tackled relevant and modern social issues such as sexuality, safe sex, promiscuity, and femininity, while exploring the difference between friendships and romantic relationships” (Wikipedia).
+• Sex and the City is a US romantic comedy-drama series that aired on HBO from 1998 to 2004.
+It is based on “Candace Bushnell’s newspaper column and 1996 book anthology of the same name. … Set in New York City, the series follows the lives of four women–three in their mid-thirties and one in her forties–who, despite their different natures and ever-changing sex lives, remain inseparable and confide in each other. … The series had multiple continuing storylines that tackled relevant and modern social issues such as sexuality, safe sex, promiscuity, friendship, and femininity” (Wikipedia).

 LORELAI: Paul and Linda McCartney only spent 11 nights apart their entire relationship.
-Did you know that?

-— Paul McCartney (born 1942) is an English singer, songwriter, and musician best known for his work as co-lead vocalist, co-songwriter, and bassist for English rock band the Beatles.
-Linda McCartney (née Eastman, 1941-1998) was a US photographer and the first woman to have a photograph published on the cover of music magazine Rolling Stone.
-They were, by all accounts, a devoted couple and remained married from 1969 until Linda’s death from breast cancer in 1998.
-As to how many days and nights they spent apart throughout their relationship, there seem to be a few different numbers floating around the Internet.
-The figure of 11 that Lorelai cites is corroborated by a 1993 interview in which Paul told People magazine, “The only 11 days we ever did not spend the night together was when I got put in jail in Japan for pot” (People).
+• Paul and Linda were a devoted couple, by all accounts, and remained married from 1969 until Linda’s death from breast cancer in 1998.
+As to how many days and nights they spent apart during their relationship, there are a few answers floating around the Internet.
+The number 11 is corroborated by a 1993 interview in which Paul told People magazine, “The only 11 days we ever did not spend the night together was when I got put in jail in Japan for pot” (People).

-— Nike, Inc. is a US multinational company headquartered near Beaverton, Oregon.
-“It is the world’s largest supplier of athletic shoes and apparel and a major manufacturer of sports equipment” (Wikipedia).
-The company’s name is a reference to Nike, the goddess of victory, from Greek mythology.
+• Nike, Inc. is a US multinational company and “the world’s largest supplier of athletic shoes and apparel” (Wikipedia).
+It was founded in 1964 in the Northwest state of Oregon as Blue Ribbon Sports.
+In 1971, the company changed its name to Nike, a reference to the goddess of victory from Greek mythology.

 RORY: She made homemade doughnuts, chocolate cake, a lamb chop, mashed potato dinner, and enough stew to feed Cambodia all in one episode.

-— Cambodia, officially the Kingdom of Cambodia, is a country located in Southeast Asia.
+• Cambodia, officially the Kingdom of Cambodia, is a country located in Southeast Asia.
 At the time of this episode in 2001, the country had a population of 12.35 million; it has risen to 16.95 million today (Wikipedia).

 LORELAI: Hi.
 Your name is Stanley.
 Hi, Stanley.